 It follows that $g\le 4$.

-Step 4: \emph{The case $\delta_j(f)=0$ for $j>0$}.
-I shall argue that this case does not occur, thereby completing the proof.
-Note that there are no elliptic tails as well and \eqref{eqn:curxineq} is an equality so that $\beta(X,C)=0$.
-This implies that the right hand side in the inequality \eqref{eqn:miyau} is also zero and so $X'=X$.
-In particular, $X\setminus C $ is a locally symmetric space of rank $1$.
-Let $X^*$ be its Baily-Borel compactification.
-It consists of $X\setminus C$ together with some zero-dimensional boundary components.
-Since $X^*$ is the minimal compactification, there is a holomorphic map $X\to X^*$ which necessarily must contract the curves from $C$, a non-empty union of semi-stable fibers, each consisting of an irreducible curve of arithmetic genus $g$ plus, possibly some rational $(-2)$-curves.
-However, the genus $g$ curves in these fibres all have self-intersection $0$ and hence cannot be blown down.
+Step 4: \emph{The case $\delta_j(f)=0$ for all $j>0$}.
+I shall argue, following a suggestion of Kang Zuo, that this case does not occur, thereby completing the proof.
+So suppose it does occur.
+Note that in that case there are only double points of type $0$.
+These might include the double points in a string of $(-2)$ curves.
+However, \eqref{eqn:curxineq} is an equality and since there are no elliptic tails since $\delta_1(f)=0$, the above argument implies that $\beta(X,C)=0$.
+So, by Theorem~\ref{kobaresult} the open surface $X^0=X\setminus C$ does not contain $(-2)$ curves.
+Furthermore, $X^0$ is a locally symmetric space for the group $\text{\rm PSU}(2,1)$ which is of rank $1$.
+So its Baily-Borel compactification $X^*$ consists of $X\setminus C$ together with some zero-dimensional boundary components.
+Since $X^*$ is the minimal compactification, there is a holomorphic map $X\to X^*$ which necessarily must contract the curves from $C$, by assumption a non-empty union of semi-stable fibers $X_s$, each consisting of an irreducible curve of arithmetic genus $g$ plus, possibly some rational $(-2)$-curves.
+As for any fiber configuration, the intersection matrix of the components of $X_s$ is negative semi-definite with one dimensional kernel.
+This is impossible by Mumford's contraction criterion \cite{blowdown} which states that the intersection matrix of a blown down configuration of curves is strictly negative definite.
 This contradiction shows that this case does not occur. \endproof